Synthetic Abundance Maps for Unsupervised Super-Resolution of Hyperspectral Remote Sensing Images: Experiments

 In contrast, our method is trained solely on the synthetic dead leaves dataset composed of 5,000 abundances.
 Although our unsupervised approach allows evaluation over the entire image, we adopt the same patch-based evaluation protocol for fair comparison with SOTA methods.
 It is important to note that this choice modifies the quantitative results compared to those reported in the ablation studies.

-Tables \ref{tab_SOTAs_results} summarize the average performance over the 16 evaluation patches for each method, each metric and each studied scale factors.
-Similarly, Figures \ref{fig_Chikusei_X2}, \ref{fig_PaviaU_X3}, and \ref{fig_Urban_X4} provide some visual comparisons on a representative patch for each of these scale factors.
+Table \ref{tab_SOTAs_results} summarizes the average performance over the 16 evaluation patches for each method, each metric, and each studied scale factor.
+Similarly, Figures \ref{fig_Chikusei_X2}, \ref{fig_PaviaU_X3}, and \ref{fig_Urban_X4} provide visual comparisons on a representative patch for each scale factor.
 Quantitatively, MCNet-DL achieves state-of-the-art results in the majority of cases across all datasets and scale factors.
 While MCNet-DL slightly underperforms MCNet on the $\times2$ scale for Chikusei and Pavia University, particularly on mSAM and mERGAS, it consistently outperforms all other methods.
-It is important to highlight that MCNet benefits from a highly favorable and supervised training setup, relying on real data from the same scene being evaluated, which constitutes an unrealistic condition in practical applications.
+At higher magnification factors ($\times3$ and $\times4$, which actually corresponds to interesting zoom factors for remote sensing), MCNet-DL clearly yields the best results across all metrics and datasets.
+It is important to highlight that MCNet, SSPSR, HSISR, MSDformer, and HyperSIGMA benefit from a highly favorable and supervised training setup, relying on real data from the same scene being evaluated, which constitutes an unrealistic condition in practical applications.
 In contrast, MCNet-DL is trained in a fully unsupervised manner.
-Moreover, on the more challenging $\times3$ and $\times4$ scales, MCNet-DL clearly surpasses MCNet across all metrics and datasets, highlighting the efficiency of our synthetic-data-based approach.
-Visually, MCNet-DL reconstructs more accurate spatial details and preserves spectral information better than all other methods.
-These improvements are especially noticeable in high-frequency regions and complex scenes, as illustrated in the qualitative examples.
+Among the results for $\times3$ and $\times4$ scales, it is worth noting in particular that, MCNet-DL clearly surpasses MCNet across all metrics and datasets, highlighting the efficiency of our synthetic-data-based approach.
+Visually, MCNet-DL reconstruct more accurate spatial details and preserve spectral information better than all other methods, with improvements especially noticeable in high-frequency regions and complex scenes, as illustrated in the qualitative examples.